 Other services managed by the QFM system were logistics, housekeeping, and some site management.
-Using the software, www.olympic.org/news/ioc-president-meets-the-athletes-on-the-first-day-of-competition-at-pan-like and the state of the sam-games-attends-opening-ceremony/246540 the TO2015 team was able to issue requests for housekeeping services and logistics, which for example might include luggage assistance within the Village for the athletes
+Using the software, the TO2015 team was able to issue requests for housekeeping services and logistics, which for example might include luggage assistance within the Village for the athletes.